ChristianGrete/com.christiangrete.libs.scss/README.md

 ## Development

 ### Installation
-Following _global_ tools are needed if you do not already have them:
+The following _global_ tools are needed if you do not already have them:
 - [Node.js](http://nodejs.org/download) (JavaScript runtime environment)
     - Required by npm, Bower and Grunt (see below)
 - [npm](https://www.npmjs.org) (Package manager for Node.js)